Fall 2021 Solo & Ensemble Submissions are now closed.

 Students may submit as many recordings on as many instruments/voice parts as they would like.
-Caregivers of students who are submitting multiple recordings must fill out an online application form and pay the application fee for each recording.
+Caregivers of students (through grade 12) or adults over the age of 18, who are submitting multiple recordings must fill out an online application form and pay the application fee for each recording.
 Each recording may only contain one piece of music.

 MMEA cannot accept recording submissions by any other form (ex: telephone, mail, fax, or email.)